Learning about the leanest cuts of steak can be a very helpful thing, especially during the summer.

 4. Bottom Round Steak

-This cut, as the name suggests, is from the bottom part of the round cut that comes from the hind leg of the cow.
+From the bottom part of the round cut that comes from the hind leg of the cow.

 5. Top Sirloin Steak